Table of Contents

 Cannabidiol interacts with fatty acid amide hydrolase (FAAH), an enzyme that occurs naturally in our bodies and breaks down the bodies natural endocannabinoids.
 Too much FAAH can translate into a deprived ECS.
 Cannabidiol stops FAAH from breaking down our endocannabinoids.
 Studies are suggesting that some people suffer from deficient endocannabinoid systems which may be due to an overabundance of FAAH.
 If CBD inhibits FAAH then that may help revitalize the ECS.

-Apparently, if we put enough cannabidiol into our bodies, it will bind to the receptors of other systems in our body, like TRPV1 receptors which help with pain mitigation.
-You can find out more about CBD benefits in my “Health Benefits of CBD for People” article.
+Apparently, if we put enough cannabidiol into our bodies, it will bind to the receptors of other systems in our body, like TRPV1 receptors.
 In order for cannabidiol to inhibit FAAH or bind to TRPV1 receptors, the bioavailability of CBD oil is critical.

 Most dropper bottles contain 30 ml of solution.
 If you take a CBD 1000mg dropper bottle and fill the dropper, you will have 1 ml of solution which will contain about 33.3 mgs of CBD.
 If you fill half the dropper you will have about 16.7 mgs of CBD.
 You get it.
 I’ll review more of this in the CBD Dosing section.
 It is often recommended that you drip the CBD oil right under the tongue, or what is an administration of CBD referred to as sublingual.
 I have heard people say that dosing CBD oil sublingually is a shortcut to digestion.

-By putting CBD oil right under the tongue, it absorbs the cannabidiol right into the bloodstream which can accelerate when you start feeling the effects of CBD.
+By putting CBD oil right under the tongue, it absorbs the cannabidiol right into the bloodstream.
 It is best to hold it under the tongue anywhere from a few seconds up to a minute before swallowing it.
 Swallowing CBD means that it has to go through the breakdown process in the stomach, get absorbed by the small intestine and then the liver has to metabolize it.
-Digestion means that the effects of CBD will take longer to kick in and also that a lot of the bioavailability is lost.
+Digestion means the CBD will take longer to kick in and also that a lot of the bioavailability is lost.
 Whether or not taking cannabidiol sublingually is the best way to administer it, I am not sure, but it certainly seems like a lot researchers lean that way.

 A topical is a cream, lotion, salve or any sort of ointment that is rubbed right into the skin.
 Adding CBD oil to topicals is not the most bioavailable administration of cannabidiol as it must be absorbed through our thick skin organ system.
-It can take as little as 15 minutes or up to hours possibly before a person starts feeling its effects.
 When we take cannabidiol sublingually or through vaping, it is able to quickly enter our bloodstream where it is then carried throughout the body.
 Applying a CBD topical is however a more direct application of cannabidiol to affected areas.
-If you have inflamed areas of your body, applying a CBD oil salve to it may provide analgesic and antiinflammatory therapy to that region.
-Many people are using CBD topicals to treat psoriasis, acne, cramps and even headaches though more research is needed for those sorts of applications.
-Cannabidiol may be most well known for its antiinflammatory properties.

 The concentrates you find in vape cartridges are a CBD oil.
 Vaping should have pretty immediate effects as the CBD can be absorbed quickly into the bloodstream through our lungs.
 However, many people look to avoid using their lungs as a delivery system for anything since the tissue is very sensitive and susceptible to many debilitating conditions and diseases.